WeblateOrg/weblate/docs/admin/config.rst

 .. versionchanged:: 3.11

-   The setting now also accepts a project slug, to force displaying that that single project.
+   The setting now also accepts a project slug, to force displaying that single project.

 Example: